19 Sep How to merge Photoshop files

 And other batch scripts for Photoshop

-If you needed to merge several PSD files into a single Photoshop document then you probably found out that Photoshop doesn’t have a native function for merging or to combine layered PSD files.
+If you needed to merge Photoshop files into a single document then you probably found out that Photoshop doesn’t have a native function for merging or to combine layered PSD files.

-- Drag layers and/or folders manually from one PSD document to the next.
+- Direct dragging layers and/or folders manually from one PSD document to the next.
 It will place the layers in a random position of the canvas.

 How to use Photoshop Duplicate Feature

-The best way to merge or combine 2 Photoshop files is by using Duplicate feature.
-If the canvas in both documents have the same dimensions the elements will fall exactly in the same position.
+The best way to merge or combine 2 Photoshop files is by using Duplicate feature because if the canvas in both documents have the same dimensions the elements will fall exactly in the same position.
 You can also move the layers to a new document that Photoshop will create, it will have the same dimensions as the original canvas.

 - Open file A and file B